frederic-perez/AmE-dictionary/data/idioms.md

 __have it easy__ To have or be in a particularly comfortable or relaxed position, such that makes for an easier life.
 __have it out (with someone)__ To have an argument, verbal fight, or frank discussion (with someone), especially to settle something that has caused anger, frustration, or annoyance.
 __have its/(one’s) day__ To be at the height of or experience success or prosperity.
+__have more than one string to (one’s) bow__ To have multiple viable options or alternatives available in the event that the current course of action, circumstance, opportunity, etc., does not work out. _With all this varied job experience under my belt, I have more than one string to my bow if this particular career path isn’t to my liking._
 __have no time for (someone or something)__ To have no respect for, interest in, or approval of someone or something and thus have no desire to be involved with him, her, or it.
 __have one foot in the grave__ To be very old and close to death.
 __have rocks in (one’s) head__ To be thoroughly stupid, crazy, absurd, incorrect, etc.